napari/docs/docs/developers/contributing/hot_reload.md

 # Hot reloading in development mode

-When working on napari itself or developing plugins, manually restarting the application after every code change can quickly become tedious.
-To speed up the development cycle, napari supports **hot-reloading**, allowing you to reload code changes on the fly without closing and reopening the app.
+When working on napari or developing plugins, manually restarting the application after every code change can quickly become tedious.
+To speed up the development cycle, napari supports **hot-reloading** code changes without closing and reopening the app.

 ## What is hot reloading?

-Hot reloading enables napari to automatically reload Python modules during runtime, making development significantly more efficient.
+Hot reloading automatically reloads Python modules during runtime, making napari development significantly more efficient.
 With this feature enabled, you can:

 * Make changes to the napari or napari-builtins source code
-* Or make changes to **your** plugin source code (use `--dev_module YOUR_PLUGIN_NAME` to add to list of watched modules)
+* Make changes to **your** plugin source code (use `--dev_module YOUR_PLUGIN_NAME` to add to list of watched modules)
-* Instantly see those changes reflected in the running app
+* See changes reflected instantly in the running app
-* Avoid repetitive app restarts
+* Avoid repetitive, manual app restarts

 Under the hood, this feature uses [qtreload](https://github.com/lukasz-migas/qtreload) a module reloader tailored for Qt-based Python applications.